Phone: (202) 296-5505 Email: info@winvale.com

 “Fair and Reasonable” Pricing

-GSA pricing must always be equal to or lower than your commercial pricing.
+GSA pricing should generally be equal to or lower than your commercial pricing.
 When GSA is reviewing an offer, they look to see if the pricing is considered “fair and reasonable.”
 GSA will judge “fair and reasonable” pricing based off three factors:

 1. The pricing is comparable to “like and similar” goods or services on other contracts